Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

-We are now in a position to give representatives for the most common elements and generators in MCGs.
-It is well-known that the pure mapping class group that fixes all marked points individually is generated by Dehn twists in the orientable case and by what are called boundary or crosscap \emph{slides} in the nonorientable case \cite{lickorish_1965, Korkmaz2002}.
-Half-twists are generators that interchange the positions of marked points.

-Dehn twists along simple closed curves are the most straightforward to handle, but there are also subtleties one has to be wary of.
-First and foremost, we consider \emph{right} Dehn twists.
-As the above example illustrates, we will treat features that are adjacent in \eqref{eq:globalrel} differently than ones that are not.
-We then have a natural geometric interpretation of Dehn twists along simple curves that go around a chain of adjacent elements.
-A Dehn twist $t_c$ along a curve $c$ that encloses a chain of features given by Greek symbols, say $\beta_1,...,\beta_k$, corresponds to the automorphism of $\Gamma$ given by
+Dehn twists along essential separating simple closed curves are the most straightforward to handle and it is helpful to have an expression for such a general class of MCG elements.
+Similar to the above example we treat features that are adjacent in the left hand side of \eqref{eq:globalrel} differently than ones that are not.
+We then have a natural geometric interpretation of Dehn twists along separating simple curves that go around a chain of adjacent elements.
+A Dehn twist $t_c$ along a curve $c$ that encloses a chain of neighbouring features, say $\beta_1,...,\beta_k$, in that order, corresponds to the automorphism of $\Gamma$ induced by

-We derive the representation in $\Out(\pi_1(\mathcal{O}))$ for half-twists in figure \ref{fig:halftwists}, with the result of the twist indicated in figure \ref{fig:halftwistsa} given in figure \ref{fig:halftwistsb}.
-Note that ordering of the marked points, which comes from laying the surface down flat after cutting along any possible curves.
-Refer to \cite[p.\ $5$]{Hatcher} for a picture of the situation.
-The result itself reproduces the well-known presentation of the braid group above, but deriving it using our methods illustrates our formalism.